wowlsh93/hamanet/README.md

 ## Future work

-- worker thread pool (for user side about cpu intesive job)
+- worker thread pool (at user side for cpu intesive job)
 - efficient buffer
 - and a lot :-)